glorphindale/roguelikedev-cljs/README.md

 Added box movement - keypress listeners, rendering loop.

 Issues: don't understand how reloading code from REPL works - sometimes functions are updated, sometimes not.
 Hard to understand how to properly interop with JS libraries.

+### Day 3 (27.07.2020)

+Added sprite rendering.

+Issued: is constant ctx retrieval bad?
+What is a proper architecture - should context be obtained once and used to draw everything then?